Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 # Summary

-This RFC defines ontangle voting for Chrysalis Phase 2.
+This RFC defines On-Tangle voting for Chrysalis Phase 2.
 Specifically, it describes the structure and flow of a referendum, the format of voting data to be included in the transaction, and all endpoints on the node side.

 # Motivation

 [With the IOTA Foundation offering the community the opportunity to decide on the fortune of the unclaimed tokens](https://blog.iota.org/iota-community-treasury-and-genesis-validation), IOTA needs to provide a system for community members to create and vote on referenda.
-In community calls, we figured out that the only way to achieve a fair referendum without having to invest years in R&D would be a simple token-based system.
+In community calls, we figured out that the only way to achieve a fair referendum without investing years in R&D would be a simple token-based system.
 With this idea in mind, any token holders can use their tokens to vote for one of the options on each question, one token, one vote.
 During the weekly meetings, the majority of the community agreed to have further ongoing community referenda to establish a system and decide on the features of this system through voting.
 Therefore the system also needs to support future referenda, as well as multiple at the same time.

 The system describes below tries to address the following points: